linux-system-roles/tox-lsr/README.md

 error code at the end if *ANY* of the invocations had an error.
 If you want to know exactly which tests succeeded and failed, and the exit code from each test, specify `--batch-report /path/to/file.txt`.
-Each line of this file will contain the exit code from the run followed by the list of playbooks for that run.
+Each line of this file will contain the following in this order:
+* the exit code from the run
+* the timestamp when the run started in sec.usec format
+* the timestamp when the run finished in sec.usec format
+* the batch-id, if any
+* the list of playbooks for that run
 ```
-0 /path/to/tests/tests_default.yml
+0 1654718873.937814 1654718878.705445 tests_default.yml /path/to/tests/tests_default.yml
-0 /path/to/tests/tests_ssh.yml
+0 1654718879.937814 1654718881.705445 tests_ssh.yml /path/to/tests/tests_ssh.yml
-2 /path/to/bogus.yml
+2 1654718879.937814 1654718881.705445 bogus.yml /path/to/bogus.yml
 ```
-Line `N` in the report should correspond to line `N` in the batch file.
+Line `N` in the report should correspond to line `N` in the batch file, and you can also use the batch-id for correlation.